Go to the main content

 Pop-Up

-Beloved Soul Food vegan pop-up, Karelyn’s Vegan amassed national attention by being voted #1 Plant-Based Burger at this year’s Seed Food & Wine Festival in Miami.
+Beloved Soul Food vegan pop-up Karelyn’s Vegan amassed national attention by being voted #1 Plant-Based Burger at last year’s Seed Food & Wine Festival in Miami.
 Beyond their in-person pop-ups, Karelyn knows that cooking vegan for yourself at home isn’t always easy, so she has developed at-home meal kits for easy home preparation.
-Order her easy heat-and-enjoy OG Crispy Fried Chick’n, juicy and perfectly seasoned, served on a pretzel bun with house-made OG BBQ Sauce, vegan mayo, and sweet pickles!
-Or keep a few packets of her Philly CheezeStayk mix on deck—easily heated and plated in under ten minutes!
+Choose from BBQ Rib Tips or Philly CheezeStayk—just heat and enjoy!

 Karelyn’s Vegan